kdl-org/kdl/draft-marchan-kdl2.md

 DSLs outweighed the complexity of the following rules.

-As such, to remove ambiguity, the suffix ({{identifier-string}}) MUST NOT start with any of the following patterns, all of which MUST yield syntax errors:
+As such, to remove ambiguity, the suffix ({{identifier-string}}) MUST NOT start with any of the following patterns, all of which MUST yield syntax errors (if they can be distinguished from other syntaxes at all):

 * `.`, `,`, or `_`
 * `[a-zA-Z][0-9_]` (to disambiguate all non-decimals, with breathing room)